What is a CT scan?

 When compared to conventional X-rays, CT scans can reveal additional details regarding the size and potential danger of suspicious nodules.
 When combined with a contrast injection, they can be extremely beneficial.
-Some tissues are more noticeable with contrast.
+Some tissues are more noticeable due to contrast.
 On the scan, cancer cells look white because they absorb the contrast.
 Your radiologist will then be able to more accurately analyze the images, which is crucial for reaching a diagnosis.
 Additionally, the tissues surrounding a possibly malignant tumor, including adjacent organs, will be easier for him or her to see.

 The choice of treatment may also be assisted by a CT scan with contrast.
 For instance, employing contrast can assist in determining whether the malignancy can be surgically removed.